ssime-git/mc_sec_api/securing_api/README.md

 1. **Security API**: Handles user authentication, consent management, and data pseudonymization
 2. **Prediction API**: Performs machine learning predictions without access to personally identifiable information
+3. **Streamlit Dashboard**: User-friendly interface for clients and administrators to interact with the system
-3. **Unified Database**: Stores user data, consent records, and audit logs in a GDPR-compliant manner
+4. **Unified Database**: Stores user data, consent records, and audit logs in a GDPR-compliant manner
-4. **Automated Data Retention**: Scheduled cleanup of expired data to comply with data minimization principles
+5. **Automated Data Retention**: Scheduled cleanup of expired data to comply with data minimization principles

 ```txt
 ┌─────────────────┐         ┌─────────────────┐